ffxiv-teamcraft/ffxiv-teamcraft/README.md

 ### Packet capture

+Packet capture on Linux is supported via [deucalion-bridge](https://github.com/birkholz/deucalion-bridge), a small Windows executable that runs under Wine alongside the game.
+It injects [deucalion](https://github.com/ff14wed/deucalion) into the running FFXIV process and forwards packet data to Teamcraft over a local TCP connection.

-Native Linux packet capture is not yet implemented.
-The app runs fully without it — packet-based features (market board history, inventory sync via network, etc.) will not update automatically until the Linux bridge companion is built.
+The app downloads and manages `deucalion-bridge.exe` and `deucalion.dll` automatically — no manual setup is required beyond having XIVLauncher.Core installed.
+Packet-based features (market board history, inventory sync via network, etc.) will work once the game is running and Teamcraft has connected to the bridge.

 ## Development